ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 Each of these commands sets the `sum` value to zero.
 It happens because the variable has the integer attribute.
 Therefore, it cannot be equal to some string.

 Suppose you have declared an integer variable.
-Then you do not need a Bash expansion for arithmetic operations on it.
+Then you do not need any Bash expansion for arithmetic operations on it.
 The following commands do correct calculations:
 {line-numbers: true, format: Bash}
 ```
 sum=sum+1       # 13 + 1 = 14